dcomtois/summarytools/README.md

 install_github('dcomtois/summarytools')
 ```

-To install the most recent version on the *R-CRAN* repository, just type
+To install the most recent version on the *R-CRAN* repository:
-in your *R* console:

 ``` r
 install.packages("summarytools")